mrABR/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

 e.g. `PerformCleanupController`

-### Resources (and transformers)
+### Resources

-Both Eloquent resources and Fractal transformers are both singular or plural resources, depending if its representing a single object or a collection, suffixed with `Resource` or `Transformer` accordingly.
+Eloquent resources can be both singular or plural resources, depending if its representing a single object or a collection, suffixed with `Resource`.
 This is to avoid naming collisions with models.

 Work with CollectionResource whenever pagination is included, otherwise use JsonResource